 All TSA funded infrastructure and demonstration projects require Australian generated TDP to be utilised for the lifetime of the project and associated infrastructure.

 For more information, including eligibility criteria, desired project models, funding levels and assessment criteria please see the Fund guidelines which can be downloaded from here.

-Applications are always open and are assessed periodically on a rolling basis.
-Therefore, if you have read the guidelines and application form and believe you have an initiative that may align with TSA funding objectives, please engage with us as soon as possible.Please read the guidelines, complete the relevant application form and email relevant information to the TSA Market Development Manager.
+Applications for funding are open until Friday November 30.
+Therefore, if you have read the guidelines, completed the application form and believe you have an initiative that may align with TSA funding objectives, please engage with us as soon as possible.